There is only one thing more adorable than a Yorkshire Terrier puppy.

 But not all 3 pound Yorkshire terriers are intentionally bred.
 Some are simply the runts of their litter, with both of their parents being full-sized Yorkshire terriers.
 I doubt anyone has an ethical problem with buying a runt, but there is no guarantee that it will not grow up to become a regular-sized dog.

 When it come to teacup yorkies that are the result of the breeding two tiny yorkies, then there are some ethical issues.
 Breeding teacup Yorkshire terriers can be dangerous to the mother and her puppies.

 The mother’s small physique makes carrying puppies and giving birth taxing and potentially life-threatening.
 As for the puppies, there are many cases in which they are born with complications and illnesses.

-And to top it all off, because teacup yorkies are in such high demand and teacup yorkie puppy prices are so high, meaning huge profits, breeders like to overbreed.
+And to top it all off, because they are in such high demand and teacup yorkie puppy prices are so high, meaning huge profits, breeders like to overbreed.
 They try to breed as many teacups as possible to meet the high demand for these tiny little pups.